-In the event of adoption of a child under the age of 12 years, the employee has the right to maternity leave for a total of 16 continuous weeks.
+Maternity Leave.
+Maternity leave entitlement for a female employee is for a total of 18 continuous weeks.
+In the event of adoption of a child under the age of 12 years, the employee has the right to maternity leave for a total of 14 continuous weeks.
 During maternity leave, the employee receives maternity entitlement pursuant to the provisions of the Social Insurance Law.

-For nine months after childbirth, a female employee is entitled each day to one hour for the purposes of breastfeeding and/or for the increased needs of child raising.
-Such time is considered and paid as normal working time.13
+For six months after childbirth, a female employee is entitled each day to one hour for the purposes of breastfeeding and/or for the increased needs of child raising.
+Such time is considered and paid as normal working time.

 Parental Leave and Leave for Reasons of Force Majeure.
-Employees of either sex who have completed six months or more of continuous employment with the same employer can claim unpaid parental leave for up to a total of 18 weeks on grounds of childbirth or adoption for the purposes of caring for and raising the child.14
+Employees of both sexes who have completed six months or more of continuous employment with the same employer can claim unpaid parental leave for up to a total of 13 weeks on grounds of childbirth or adoption for the purposes of caring for and raising the child.